linazoo/third-phase/phase-3-prep/rails-the-sinatra-way.md

 After running `rails server`, you can visit `localhost:3000` now and see the normal greeting page if everything worked fine.

-## Deaf Grandma on Rails
+## Cheering Mascot on Rails

-Yes, she's back.
+Yes, the mascot is back.
 Maybe because it is a great example for comparison to [our skeleton](../../../../sinatra-skeleton-mvc-challenge), or maybe it is because I'm just not that creative.
 Either way, let's get moving.

 ### Routing